 She decided to ignore the open hostility their gazes imparted upon her.
-She dropped her overnight bag in the corner of the bedroom where the other girls had put theirs, and then she turned to address her slightly-hostile host.
+She dropped her overnight bag in the corner of the bedroom where the other girls had put theirs, and then she turned to address her temperamental host.

 “I heard something about a book?” she asked.

 “Were you eavesdropping on us!” asked Melissa in a hostile tone.

 “It’s fine,” said Misty as she waved off Melissa.
 “I do have a book, a very special book, and I’ll be revealing it shortly.”